Since I Saw You Last Tour

-The Since I Saw You Last Tour was a concert tour by British singer-songwriter Gary Barlow in support of his fourth studio album Since I Saw You Last.
+The Since I Saw You Last Tour was a concert tour by English singer-songwriter Gary Barlow in support of his fourth studio album Since I Saw You Last.
 The tour saw Barlow play some of the biggest arenas in the UK and Ireland performing both Take That and his solo material from his career spanning two decades as well as his new material.

 Background

 Due to overwhelming demand, Barlow added a further four dates to the tour after the concert sold out less than 10 minutes after going on sale.